sonia-edward/SpiceFuzz/README.md

 ```
 python main.py --seed_dir ./data/seed_netlist/ngspice (regression) test circuits
 ```
-Similar parameters can be configured through commands or directly modified at the beginning of the code.
+Similar parameters can be configured through command above or directly modified at the beginning of the code.
 Finally, the results classified by symptoms can be viewed in the "result" folder.

 ## Citation